megan-owen/tree-hypothesis-testing/summer2025/readme.md

 Simulates gene trees and computes edge lengths using the SturmMean Java tool.
 Produces .tre, .csv, and mean tree summaries.

-- sampleA.tre, sampleB.tre:
-Two sets of 10,000 simulated gene trees generated from different population sizes (N=10000 and N=20000 respectively).

-- edge_lengths_*.csv:
-CSV files containing the edge length vectors of all gene CSV files storing edge lengths for each gene tree sample.
-Used for the difference-in-means test

-- frechet_mean_*.csv:
-CSV files summarizing the Fréchet mean tree computed from each gene tree sample.

 - mean_test_gene_tree.py:
 Implements a difference of means permutation test on edge lengths.
 Outputs histogram and p-value.
 Saves results in mean_test_results/.